Pithoragarh district: Demographics

 According to the 2011 census Pithoragarh district has a population of 483,439, roughly equal to the nation of Suriname.
 This gives it a ranking of 546th among the 640 districts of India.
 The district has a population density of 69 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 5.13%.
 Pithoragarh has a sex ratio of 1021 females for every 1000 males, and a literacy rate of 82.93%.
 Scheduled Castes and Scheduled Tribes make up 24.90% and 4.04% of the population respectively.

-Native tribes in the district include the Van Rawats and Shaukas.
+Native tribes in the district include the Gurjars, Van Rawats, Van Gurjars and Shaukas.
 Van Rawats are hunter-gatherers.
 Shaukas are traders.
 In Pithoragarh the Shaukas are divided into two main tribes.
 Johari Shaukas and Rung Shaukas.
 The Johari Shauka community inhabits the areas in Munsiyari while Rung Shaukas tribe are spread among the three valleys of Darma, Chaundas, and Byans.
 Kangdali Festival, celebrated once every 12 years by inhabitants of Chaundas Valley, is one of the major festivals in this area.

 Languages

 Kumaoni, with its several dialects, is the most widely spoken language.
+Natives of the district speak the distinct Soryali dialect.
 Hindi is the common language between the locals and outsiders, and English is spoken by some people, especially teachers, lecturers, and students in tertiary education.

 Several Sino-Tibetan languages of the West Himalayish branch are spoken by small communities.
 These include the three closely related languages of Byangsi, Chaudangsi, and Darmiya, as well as Rangkas & Rawat.
 The Van Rawat tribe speaks their own variety of Kumaoni.